Christopher Mwashinga

-Christopher R. Mwashinga, Jr (born 9 January 1965) is a Tanzanian author and poet from Mbeya, Tanzania who lives in the United States.
+Christopher R. Mwashinga Jr (born 9 January 1965) is a Tanzanian author and poet from Mbeya, Tanzania who lives in the United States.
 He has published books of Christian poetry, theology, mission, and religious history.
 His poetry has been published in reputable anthologies in the United States, and other countries including Kenya, Singapore, and Tanzania.
 He writes in English and Kiswahili.

 Early life

-Christopher Richard Mwashinga was born to Richard Male Mwashinga and Christine Mwashinga in the Igawilo ward of Mbeya, Tanzania.
+Dr. Christopher Richard Mwashinga was born to Richard Male Mwashinga and Christine Mwashinga in the Igawilo ward of Mbeya, Tanzania.
 He spent his first 20 years in West Kilimanjaro about 1000 km from his home village in the southern highlands of Tanzania.
 He is the third of the eleven children born to his parents.

 Education

-Mwashinga attended Ngare-Nairobi Primary School in West Kilimanjaro before he moved south to attend Igawilo Secondary School in Mbeya (O-Levels), and Songea Boys High School in Songea (A-Levels)–all in Tanzania.
-He was trained in Theology at the Tanzania Adventist College (now the University of Arusha) in Tanzania and the University of Eastern Africa, Baraton in Kenya where he earned a B.A. degree in Theology.
+Dr. Mwashinga attended Ngare-Nairobi Primary School in West Kilimanjaro before he moved south to attend Igawilo Secondary School in Mbeya (O-Levels), and Songea Boys High School in Songea (A-Levels)–all in Tanzania.
+He was trained in Theology at the Tanzania Adventist College (now the University of Arusha) in Tanzania and the University of Eastern Africa, Baraton in Kenya where he earned a B.A. degree in theology.
 He then moved for graduate studies to the Seventh-day Adventist Theological Seminary on the campus of Andrews University, located at Berrien Springs, Michigan, US.
-At the seminary, Mwashinga earned two master's degrees: a Master of Divinity and a Master of Arts in Religion (Systematic Theology).
+At the seminary, Mwashinga earned two master's degrees: a Master of Divinity and a Master of Arts in religion (Systematic Theology).
 He earned his PhD in Systematic Theology in the same institution.